rfrost777/OS-dev/README.md

 # OS-dev
-Little hobby project of mine, dabbeling in OS development.
+Little hobby project of mine, dabbling in OS development.